Thomas Ringgold

 Thomas Ringgold IV (1715 – 1772) was an American lawyer, slave trader and merchant from Chestertown, Maryland.
-Along with his business partner Samuel Galloway III, the pair operated the largest slave trade operation in the Chesapeake Bay and would be responsible for importing one of the last shipments of slaves in the transatlantic slave trade to Maryland.
+Along with his business partner Samuel Galloway III, he operated the largest slave trade operation in the Chesapeake Bay and was responsible for importing one of the last shipments of slaves in the transatlantic slave trade to Maryland.
 Later in life, Ringgold became a revolutionary and served as a Maryland delegate to the Stamp Act Congress.

 Early life

-Ringgold was born on December 5, 1715 on Kent Island in Kent County, Maryland, where he was a fifth-generation Marylander.
+Ringgold was born on December 5, 1715, on Kent Island in Kent County, Maryland, where he was a fifth-generation Marylander.
 He would inherit considerable landholdings from his relatives, and as a young man became a wealthy planter and slave owner.
-On October 24, 1743 he married Anna Maria Earle Ringgold.
+On October 24, 1743, he married Anna Maria Earle Ringgold.
 The couple would have one child, Thomas Ringgold V.